 What Are the Differences Between Flat Feet and a High Arch?

 Our feet are the foundation for everything we do — walking, running, standing, and balancing.
 Yet many of us don’t realise just how much our arch shape influences the way our body moves.
-Two of the most common foot types are flat feet and high arches, and while they may seem simple structural differences, each comes with its own set of characteristics, mechanics, and potential issues.
+When comparing flat feet vs high arches, the differences go far beyond appearance and can significantly affect comfort, movement efficiency, and long-term foot health.

 What Are Flat Feet?

 Flat feet (or pes planus) occur when the inner arch of the foot sits lower than usual or collapses when weight is placed on it.
 In simple terms, more of your foot touches the ground.
-Some people have this naturally, while others develop it over time due to muscle weakness, ligament laxity, injury, or age-related changes.
+When discussing flat feet vs high arches, flat feet are known for being more flexible and mobile.

 Common Characteristics of Flat Feet